As Republicans split over who will be House speaker, McCarthy positions himself as a de facto leader

 “Does anybody have the votes?
 No,” said Rep. Mike Lawler of New York, a centrist Republican pushing for McCarthy to be reinstated as speaker.

-Gaetz has said on social media there are “two great men” running for speaker, indicating he could support either Scalise or Jordan.

-But neither Scalise, the majority leader who is the second-ranking Republican in the House, nor Jordan, who is the chairman of the Judiciary Committee and backed by Donald Trump, appear to have the votes needed to secure the majority vote.

-Both Republicans who have eyed the speaker's gavel for some time come with political strengths, but also baggage that leaves colleagues split and skeptical.
+Both Scalise and Jordan have eyed the speaker's gavel for some time and come with political strengths, but also baggage that leaves colleagues split and skeptical.

 Scalise is battling blood cancer, and is seen by a hero among colleagues for having survived severe injuries from a mass shooting during a congressional baseball game practice in 2017.
 But the Louisiana Republican had apologized in 2014 after he was found to have addressed a white supremacist group in 2002 founded by a former Ku Klux Klan leader.
 Scalise said he didn’t know of the group’s racial views.

+"The House needs to get back to work,” Scalise said he told his colleagues.

-Jordan is a high-profile political firebrand known for his close alliance with Trump, particularly when the former president was working to overturn the results of the 2020 election that led to the Jan.
-6, 2021 attack on the Capitol.
+Jordan is a high-profile political firebrand known for his close alliance with Trump, particularly when the then-president was working to overturn the results of the 2020 election, leading to the Jan.
+6, 2021, attack on the Capitol.

-While the full House ultimately votes on the new speaker, the position usually falls to a person from the party with the House majority.
+While the full House, including Democrats and Republicans, ultimately votes on the new speaker, the position usually falls to a person from the party with the House majority.

 One idea is to require the candidate for House speaker to reach the 218 majority threshold during internal voting behind closed doors before the Republicans bring the vote up publicly on the House floor.